Andresf28/Vibration-Analysis/README.md

 ## Contact

-For any doubts/questions about the replications of results: andres.cotrino@uao.edu.co
+For any doubts/questions about the replication of results: andres.cotrino@uao.edu.co